mturk/cygwrun/README.md

-Note that some environment variables are always removed from the current environment variable list that is passed to child process such as `_`, `CYGWRUN_*`, and any variables listed inside `CYGWRUN_UNSET` environment variable.
+Note that some environment variables are always removed from the current environment variable list that is passed to child process such as `_`, global configuration variables, and any variables listed inside `CYGWRUN_UNSET` environment variable.

 ## Command line arguments

 All arguments passed to `PROGRAM` are converted to windows format.

-If argument is not a path, or it starts with `--`, and then followed by valid variable name and equal `=` character, data after the equal character will be translated to windows path.
+If argument is not a path, or it starts with `-` or `--`, and then followed by valid variable name and equal `=` character, data after the equal character will be translated to windows path.
 If translation fails, the original argument will be preserved.